santureddy/AWS-SAA-C02-Course/README.md

 #### ACLs (Legacy)

-A way to apply a subresource to objects and buckets.
+A way to apply security to objects or buckets.
+They are **subresource** level.
 These are legacy and AWS does not recommend their use.
 They are inflexible and allow simple permissions.